Eclipse-SDV-Hackathon-Accenture/Millennium_FleetManagement/README.md

 - Features
     1. Monitors and manages shared vehicles in real-time, including battery life, consumable status, and accident occurrences, using digital twin technology.
-    2. When new vehicles are introduced, they automatically connect to the cloud and are managed centrally.
+    2. When new vehicles are connected our ECU(with custom Leda image), they automatically connect to fleet management system.
-    3. Without hardware change, can connect to personal device via eCAL, SOME/IP, CAN
+    3. Without hardware change, can connect to ECU via eCAL, SOME/IP, CAN
     4. Allows for real-time assessment of vehicle condition, reducing maintenance costs.
     5. Shortens response time to car accidents.
     6. Shared vehicle companies can transparently provide the vehicle's condition to customers.
-    7. There is No need for companies to provide hardware for HUD.

 ### User-Customized HUD Application